ethersphere/repos/README.md

-# Swarm DEB and RPM repos hosted on Github Actions
+# Swarm DEB and RPM repos hosted on Github

 ## To add repo